retrocomputacion/retrobbs/readme.txt

   - SLIDESHOW now supports SID files
   - WEATHER plugin, display current weather and forecast for the next 2-3 days.
   - BBS version and host OS are shown after the welcome message.
+  - Total BBS uptime is saved in the database.
+Session uptime is available as an attribute of the BBS class.
+  - Total data transferred for each user account is saved in the database.

   Changes/Bug fixes:
   - Librosa module replaced by audioread and use of ffmpeg audio filters.